V-284/Ecommerce/README.md

 Integration with email services for verification and sending order confirmation.

-Runned Successfully On NGROK Server.
+Ran Successfully On NGROK Server.